BastilleBSD/bastille/docs/chapters/networking.rst

   rdr-anchor "rdr/*"

-The `rdr-anchor "rdr/*"` enables dynamic rdr rules to be setup using the `bastille rdr` command at runtime - eg.
+The `rdr-anchor "rdr/*"` enables dynamic rdr rules to be setup using the `bastille rdr` command at runtime for non-VNET jails - eg.

 .. code-block:: shell